News

 "Hey, I had my hands full with your stepsisters.
 Those two blood-suckers would put the wicked stepsisters in Cinderella to shame."

-P.T. winced with foreboding.
-"What are Naomi and Ruth up to now?"
+P.T. winced.
+“What are Naomi and Ruth up to now?”

 "Same old/same old.
 Money, money, money...they just can't get enough.
 They're driving everybody at the office bonkers.
 Wait till the accountant gets a hold of you.
 Naomi bought five thousand dollars worth of power tools and fifty gallons of paint last week.
 Ruth ordered three Bob Mackie sequin jumpsuits for her boyfriend, Elmer Presley, for a cool ten grand."